andymcdgeo/portfolio-project/README.md

 # Personal Portfolio Website

-Currently in development.
+This is my portfolio website, which is currently under development.

 Backend: Django
 Frontend: HTML & CSS

+Live Website: